aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb/enable-different-gridweb-modes/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-ApplySessionModes.aspx-ApplySesionMode.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ApplySessionModes.aspx-ApplySesionMode.cs" >}}
 ## **Sessionless Mode**
 We have already discussed that Session mode approach provides the best performance by using a user session to load and store sheet data.
 It does, however, consume server memory.
 So, if there are large number of concurrent users then memory problems may arise.
 To save server memory and support large number of concurrent users, consider the Sessionless mode.